RecordPlayerAdvice.comUpdated March 2026

 Is it worth buying an expensive turntable?

 Higher-end turntables (£500+) deliver noticeably better sound quality through superior components, vibration isolation, and precision engineering.
 However, you will need decent speakers and a good listening environment to appreciate the difference.
-For most listeners, a £200-£400 turntable offers excellent performance.
+For most listeners, a £200-£400 turntable sounds excellent.

 Which UK retailers sell the best turntables?

-Amazon UK offers competitive prices and fast delivery for most brands.
-Specialist retailers like Richer Sounds, Peter Tyson, and Sevenoaks Sound & Vision provide expert advice and demonstrations.
+Amazon UK has competitive prices and fast delivery for most brands.
+Richer Sounds, Peter Tyson, and Sevenoaks Sound & Vision provide expert advice and demonstrations.
 John Lewis is excellent for warranty coverage, while HMV and independent record shops often stock entry-level models.

 Related Guides